Skip to main content

 • Wrap each *.bench.mo file in a canister

-• Compile canisters with --force-gc flag and deploy them
+• Compile canisters under enhanced orthogonal persistence (moc's default) with the --force-gc flag and deploy them

 • For each call measure usage of wasm instructions(performance_counter) and heap size(rts_heap_size)